vmware/vic/doc/user_doc/vic_admin/remove_vch.md

 For descriptions of the options that `vic-machine delete` includes in addition to the [Common `vic-machine` Options](common_vic_options.md) , see [Virtual Container Host Delete Options](delete_vch_options.md).

+When you delete a virtual container host that uses TLS authentication with trusted Certificate Authority (CA) certificates, `vic-machine delete` does not delete the certificates, even if you specify the `--force` option.
+Because `vic-machine delete` does not delete the certificates, you can delete and recreate virtual container hosts for which you have already distributed the client certificates.

 **Prerequisites**

 You have deployed a virtual container host that you no longer require.